Sakura-IT/SonnetAmiga/README.md

 - EnEDOMem (0 or 1): Enable if you have EDO RAM installed.
 Default = 0.
 - Debug (0-3): set the level of debug messages.
 0 = no messages (default).
-- EnAlignExc (0 or 1): Enable the installation of a user handler for the Align Exception.
+- EnAlignExc (0 or 1): Enable the Alignment Exception (or in other words disable the unaligned access emulation).
 Default = 0.
 - DisL2Cache (0 or 1): Disable the L2 cache.
 Default = 0.
 - DisL2Flush (0 or 1): Disables the full flush of the L2 cache.
   Can speed up things if it doesn't crash.
 Default = 0.